gatsbyjs/gatsby/docs/contributing/gatsby-governance-model.md

 Each report will be assigned reviewers.
 These will initially be all team members.

-In the event of any conflict of interest - ie. team members who are personally connected to a situation, they must immediately recuse themselves.
+In the event of any conflict of interest - ie. team members who are personally connected to a situation, they must immediately recurse themselves.

 At request of the reporter and if deemed appropriate by the reviewers, another neutral third-party may be involved in the review and decision process.